JerryI/wolfram-js-frontend/container/README.md

 ## Known Issues

-- Release notes are not mapped correctly and might show 404 error
-- Offline documentation is not available
+- Offline offline documentation is not available